csiro-robotics/dynamixel_interface/readme.md

 NOTE: This repository now has documentation on confluence:

 https://confluence.csiro.au/display/~mol112/The+dynamixel_interface+stack+for+ROS

 Please use the confluence page for installation and tutorials

 original readme follows:

-These packages aim to provide a scalable and easily configurable interface for controlling many dynamixel's across multiple serial devices.
+This package aims to provide a scalable and easily configurable interface for controlling many dynamixel's across multiple serial devices.
 Currently the following series of motors are supported:

+- AX
+- RX
 - MX
 - XM
 - PRO
+- PRO+
+- P

 Features:

 - Easily adjustable configuration file
 - Synchronous across multiple serial ports (using threaded IO)
 - All dynamixel states are published to a single message
-- Supports position, velocity and torque* control modes.
+- Supports position, velocity and current* control modes.
 	- In position control mode, can supply profile velocities as well

-*Torque control is unavailable on the MX-28 model of dynamixel.
+*current control not available on all models.

 INSTALLATION NOTES: